Eva-Kaushik/Healthcare_Informatics_Notebooks/README.md

 3. Notebook 3: Gland Segmentation in Colorectal Cancer
 4. Notebook 4: Pathological Myopia Segmentation and Prediction Techniques
 5. Notebook 5: Identification of Pneumothorax (Punctured Lung)

+This notebook is a collaborative effort of Eva Kaushik (kaushikeva0026@gmail.com) and Rohit Kaushik (kaushikrohit004@gmail.com)